-When we think of Kate Winslet, we think of a few different things—there's inevitable Titanic movie (nothing broke our middle-school hearts quite like Rose saying, "I'll never let go, Jack").
+When we think of Kate Winslet, we think of a few different things—there's inevitably Titanic (nothing broke our middle-school hearts quite like Rose saying, "I'll never let go, Jack").
 But we also recall her long-running Lancôme ambassadorship and her polished red carpet style.

 What we don't often think of, though, is the archetypal Hollywood actress.
 When she's not at a film premiere or appearing at an awards show next to her long-time friend Leonardo DiCaprio, she maintains a low-key way of life.
 We never thought of her as someone who partakes in luxurious daily beauty treatments or rigid pre-red carpet cleanses.
 She isn't the type of celebrity who takes to social media to share her current makeup and skincare favorites.
 In fact, we don't hear much about her personal beauty routine or philosophy at all.
-Until her recent interview with British Vogue, that is.
-In the interview, she opens up on everything from her favorite products to her thoughts on aging, diet, fitness, and more.
-Keep scrolling to see everything that she had to say.
+Until her interview with British Vogue, that is.
+In the interview, she opens up about everything from her favorite products to her thoughts on aging, diet, fitness, and more.

 First things first, did you know that some of Winslet's red carpet looks were done without the help of a makeup artist?
 We're serious.
 For certain events, she takes it upon herself.

 "I just don't like all the fuss and faff that can come with lots of people prodding and fiddling with your face and hair.
 It's hard to explain, especially since sometimes it's lovely to be glammed up like that.
 But I'm a pretty low-key, low-maintenance person, and I like to keep life as normal as I can around me.
 So doing my own makeup is reassuring in that regard.
 It sort of normalizes a red-carpet moment, which—let's face it—is far from normal!"